'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

 Oh, well, that's the troll ecosystem for you.

 Only assholes get patents.
-(Score:5, Informative)
+(Score:4, Informative)

 I bet large corporations would love to see patents go away, that way they can copy something for a million dollars vs having to buy out the startup.